The 8 Best Golf Balls for High Handicappers [2023 Edition]

 • No short game spin

 I have had good times with the Wilson Staff Duo Soft+ from a distance perspective because it increases velocity and minimizes revolutions per minute.
-It’s a hard golf ball, and you feel and hear it off the clubface, but its VeloctiCOR steps in to maximize energy transfer, increase speed, and lower spin.
+It’s hard, and you feel and hear it off the clubface, but its VeloctiCOR steps in to maximize energy transfer, increase speed, and lower spin.

 Despite its firm feel, the ionomer cover has proven itself a durable candidate.
 I have hit the ball into countless bunkers and struck cart paths and tree trunks, coming out relatively unscathed.